-25. Seminars at Rice
+26. Seminars at Rice

-Graduate students are required to attend the Vanzant Seminar Series in Biochemistry & Cell Biology, usually scheduled on Mondays.
+Graduate students are required to attend the Vanzant Seminar Series.
 Visiting scientists share their latest findings, and students can sign up for lunch with the seminar speaker.
 The graduate students can nominate speakers for the seminar series; nominations are solicited through the BCB GSA.
-Graduate students are encouraged to attend other scientific seminars in their field of interest such as the Keck seminars Friday at 4 pm, other seminars hosted by various Rice departments and programs, and Texas Medical Center seminars.
+Graduate students are encouraged to attend other scientific seminars in their field of interest hosted by various Rice departments and programs and Texas Medical Center seminars.

-26. Internships
+27. Internships